Table of Contents

 Cholesterol Structure & Function

-Cholesteryl esters are cholesterol molecules that have a fatty acid group attached to the alcohol group at position 3 in the “A-ring”, and are more hydrophobic than unesterified cholesterol.
-Molecules of this type are too hydrophobic to serve as a membrane fluidity buffer and are associated with lipoproteins; or as components of bile.
+Cholesteryl esters are cholesterol molecules that have a fatty acid group attached to the alcohol group at position 3 in the “A-ring.”
+Esters are more hydrophobic than unesterified cholesterol and appear in bile components.
+Molecules of this type are too hydrophobic to serve as a membrane fluidity buffer; they are associated with lipoproteins.

 Cholesterol is primarily synthesized in

 - Reproductive tissues

 The carbon skeleton that makes up its structure comes from Acetyl-CoA, whether derived from glucose or fatty acid oxidation.
 Synthesis takes place in the cytosol, and because this is an anabolic metabolic pathway, NADPH serves as the provider of reducing equivalents.

 Cholesterol biosynthesis begins with the formation of mevalonate, which takes place in a sequence of three reactions: Thiolase (ACAT), HMG-CoA synthase (HMGCS), and HMG-CoA reductase (HMGCR).
 In these reactions, CoA groups are cleaved off, with only the reductase step using reducing equivalents, in the form of 2 NADPH that is spent to produce mevalonate.
 HMG-CoA Reductase is the rate-limiting step in the pathway, and also serves as the key regulatory enzyme to synthesize cholesterol.

 Mevalonate Kinase (MVK) converts mevalonate to mevalonate-5-phosphate by hydrolyzing ATP.
 Then, Phosphomevalonate kinase (PMVK) phosphorylates mevalonate-5-phosphate a second time, producing mevalonate-5-pyrophosphate in a reaction that also uses ATP.